 - Selenium Grid

 Selenium RC and WebDriver, combined together are popularly known as Selenium 2.
-Selenium RC alone is also referred as Selenium 1.
+Selenium RC alone is also referred to as Selenium 1.

-Brief Introduction to Selenium Tools
+Brief Introduction to Selenium Versions

 Selenium is a result of the continuous efforts by an engineer named Jason Huggins from ThoughtWorks.
-Being responsible for the testing of an internal Time and Expenses application, he realized the need for an automation testing tool in order to get rid of repetitive manual tasks without compromising the quality and accuracy.
+Being responsible for the testing of an internal Time and Expenses application, he realized the need for an automation testing tool in order to get rid of repetitive manual tasks without compromising quality and accuracy.

 Henceforth, Jason started demoing the tool to a vast audience.
-Eventually, the discussions were laid out to categorize this tool in an open source category and its potential to grow as a re-usable testing framework for other web-based applications.
+Eventually, the discussions were laid out to categorize this tool in an open-source category and its potential to grow as a re-usable testing framework for other web-based applications.

 The tool was later acclaimed with the name “Selenium Core”.